Hopgold History, Family Crest & Coats of Arms

 Early History of the Hopgold family

 This web page shows only a small excerpt of our Hopgold research.
-Another 107 words (8 lines of text) covering the years 129 and 1298 are included under the topic Early Hopgold History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1298, 1379, 1587, 1615, 1752, 1819, 1752, 1813 and 1818 are included under the topic Early Hopgold History in all our PDF Extended History products and printed products wherever possible.

 Hopgold Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hopgold has been recorded under many different variations, including Hopwood, Hopwoods, Hipwood, Hapwood, Hobwoods and many more.

 Early Notables of the Hopgold family (pre 1700)

 Another 57 words (4 lines of text) are included under the topic Early Hopgold Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hopgold family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hopgold or a variant listed above: Edward Hopwood was one of the founders of Salem Massachusetts in 1630; Joe Hopwood settled in Barbados in 1635; Mathew Hopwood settled in Virginia in 1663..